 • Broadband – you’ll need decent broadband of 3Mbps or higher, and streaming TV uses any data allowance you may have on your broadband deal.
 As a guide, standard definition streamed TV uses 1GB of data, and high definition uses 3GB of data per hour.

-• Latest releases – Netflix doesn’t carry many recent releases – there are lots of older, less-well-known movies and TV shows, rather than the latest blockbuster releases.
+• Latest releases – Netflix doesn’t carry many recent releases of shows that aren't Netflix originals, but there are lots of older, less-well-known movies and TV shows, rather than the latest blockbuster releases.

 Enjoyed this article?
 Why not sign up for our Technology and Motoring newsletter?